-Literature Review
+2 Literature Review

-The theme-oriented dining space
+2.1 The theme-oriented dining space

 The theme is defined as a systematic concept or holistic description, becoming a consumption space of theme, the designer would make the concept or describe of the space materialization, so that consumers have felt fully the space of theme.
 A theme restaurant is a dining place decorated by a complex of distinctive signs, which derived from popular culture for which a complete and recognizable concepts (Beardsworth & Bryman, 1999).
-A restaurant's theme is not necessary associated with the type of meals it offer, Gottdiener (1997) takes three theme restaurants; Planet Hollywood, TGI Friday's, Hard Rock Café as examples, the dishes are the salad, burgers, sandwiches, and grilled chicken wings, comparing to other American restaurants on any town in the United States, it's hard to distinguish which of several theme restaurant, an array of rock and roll musical instruments and memorable film world.
+A restaurant's theme is not necessary associated with the type of meals it offer, Gottdiener (1997) takes three theme restaurants; Planet Hollywood, TGI Friday's, Hard Rock Café as examples, the dishes are the salad, burgers, sandwiches, and grilled chicken wings, comparing to other American restaurants on any town in the United States, it's hard to distinguish which of several theme restaurants from.
+The impression remained to consumers is the nostalgia atmosphere of the restaurant, an array of rock and roll musical instruments and memorable film world.
 Consumers are placed in this specific space of consumption, the purpose does not just get physical goods, moreover, enjoy the experience of appreciating theme-oriented environment and performances.